fallen-icarus/meditations-blog/The DeFi Hypothesis/README.md

 > [!IMPORTANT]
 > Critics might point to liquidity fragmentation, as seen among Ethereum's general-purpose layer 2s
 > (e.g., Arbitrum and Optimism), which struggle to interoperate.
 But Ethereum's difficulty to
-> interoperate is actually due to \*how\* Ethereum's layer 2s are designed \- they are all
+> interoperate is actually due to *how* Ethereum's layer 2s are designed \- they are all
 > general-purpose layer 2s.
 By contrast, specialized components sidestep this issue.
 For example, a
 > specialized high-throughput layer can connect to a resistant base layer without the
 > interoperability overhead of general-purpose designs.

 The fast blockchain approach isn't just going against the grain, it results in a wholly uncompetitive blockchain: why choose an application that is inherently more limited than another?
-The layered approach can satisfy the censorship resistant niche and the high-throughput niche, but the fast blockchain approach can only satisfy the latter.
+The layered approach can satisfy the censorship-resistant niche and the high-throughput niche, but the fast blockchain approach can only satisfy the latter.

-## Censorship Resistance as the Foundation and Competitive Advantage
+## Censorship-Resistance as the Foundation and Competitive Advantage

 Whenever features are isolated into specialized components, the layering architecture naturally emerges because some features are ubiquitously useful.
 In TradFi, this base feature is almost always settlement.
 But in DeFi, it will be *censorship-resistant* settlement.
-This censorship-resistant settlement will give DeFi a huge competitive advantage of TradFi.
+This censorship-resistant settlement will give DeFi a huge competitive advantage over TradFi.

 Consider the split DEX example again.
 Between DEX A (censorship-resistant) and DEX B (high-throughput), one will naturally emerge as foundational but which one?
 Since TradFi's